rakinishraq/prisma/README.md

 ```
 usage: prisma.exe [-h] [-r] [-s] [-co] [input ...]

-Generates color scheme and applies to templates.
-If no inputs are provided: a
+Generates color scheme from animated (Wallpaper Engine) or static (Windows)
-new wallpaper is selected daily and saved (generates colors from the currently
+wallpapers and applies to templates.
+If no inputs are provided, this uses the
-set Windows wallpaper if Wallpaper Engine isn't set)
+current Windows wallpaper (same as --colors-only).

 positional arguments:
   input               Input image/video/project.json file.
 Defaults to today's